-Co-Leads: Jamie Elsila and Jennifer Stern
+Co-Leads: Jennifer Stern and Christopher Materese

 The Fundamental Laboratory Research group at NASA's Goddard Space Flight Center explores the formation and evolution of our solar system and looks for signs of life beyond Earth.
 Scientists from disciplines including astrobiology and astrochemistry, planetary atmospheres, and planetary geology and geophysics comprise this group.